-A degree in Human Factors Engineering can lead to a variety of career paths, and it’s not necessary that you know exactly what you want to do before you graduate.
+A degree in Human Factors Engineering or in Engineering Psychology can lead to a variety of career paths, and it’s not necessary that you know exactly what you want to do before you graduate.
 Below are a couple of possible careers and industries that you can explore with an HF degree.

 User Interface (UI) Designer

 A position responsible for everything about how a website or application interface appears – this includes visuals like: buttons, menus, switches, and colors.

 A position responsible for all the systems and interactions in a product or application including workflows, information architecture, and user testing.

 A position responsible for making products easier and safer to use by understanding and verifying the requirements of a product and the needs of its users by conducting user research and usability testing.